alirezasp404/TicTacToe/README.md

-# TicTacToe-GUI
+# TicTacToe
-TicTacToe-GUI is a graphical user interface for the classic tic tac toe game, implemented with the alpha beta pruning algorithm in C# Maui.net.
+TicTacToe is a graphical user interface for the classic tic tac toe game, implemented with the alpha beta pruning algorithm in C# .NET MAUI.

 You can play tic tac toe against the computer, which uses the alpha beta pruning algorithm to optimize its moves.